 This doesn’t mean you should opt to reduce the amount of information on a website; after all… content is king, right?
 Instead, you should present information so that it’s easier to absorb.
 Progressive disclosure is a presentational method that does just that.
 It’s a technique where information is given to the user in small bites with the option to learn (or disclose) more if desired.
 This prevents information overwhelm and ultimately leads to more effective websites.

 Some argue against more clicks citing the infamous “Three clicks rule,” but pay no mind as Neilsen debunked it ages ago (Neilsen, Prioritizing Web Usability, 2006.)
 Instead, focus on small digestible chunks of content with a strong scent towards more information (where necessary.)

 10. Dual-Coding Theory

 The key takeaway is that people learn and remember best when presented with both forms of stimuli, verbal and image-based.
 As explored in a previous post on mental processing, most people can comprehend image-based messaging faster than verbal.
-When imagery and oral communication are combined, the most significant retention level is achieved.
+When imagery and oral communication combine, the most significant retention level is achieved.
 In today’s text-heavy web, Dual-Coding means a shift in design methodology.
 Rather than simply designing the layout and “framing” the content, designers need to start contributing to the design of the content itself.
-Whether you are including diagrams, videos, infographics, or relevant photos, clients need assistance in providing the second channel of content.
+Whether you include diagrams, videos, infographics, or relevant photos, clients need assistance in providing the second content channel.

-There is no better approach for improving your design than gaining a better understanding of the people you are designing for.
-There is little practicality in dissecting every psychological principle relevant to the design, but understanding a handful of key concepts can be a powerful gateway into designing with psychology in mind.
-The concepts listed in this post should be enough to keep you in the right mindset when designing and (hopefully) motivate you to learn more.
+There is no better approach to improving your web design than gaining a better understanding of the people you are designing for.
+There is little practicality in dissecting every psychological principle relevant to the design.
+However, understanding a handful of key concepts can be a powerful gateway into designing with psychology in mind.

 FREE TOOL: OPTIMIZE YOUR SITE